Canada Student Admissions

 Transfer Students Requirements:

 The ACT and SAT are standardized college entrance exams offered primarily in the U.S., but additional testing locations can be found throughout Canada.
 LSSU does not require Canadian students to submit test scores from either the ACT or SAT.
-Students may wish to submit test scores in order to strengthen their application for admission.
+Students may wish to submit test scores in order to strengthen their application for admission and for scholarship consideration.
+The ACT or SAT is required for scholarship consideration and it is highly recommended that you take the examination.

-One option available for purchase is an accident and sickness plan through Student Assurance Services.
-LSSU does not endorse this plan, but simply makes it available for students.
+An accident and sickness plan is available for purchase through Student Assurance Services.
 Information on SAS is available at www.sas-mn.com

-Canadian commuter students that live in Canada and commute to LSSU for classes have the option to waive out of purchasing health and accident insurance.
-The Ontario Ministry of Health strongly recommends commuting Canadians purchase supplementary insurance due to limited benefits OHIP provides to foreign health care providers.
-Canadian students wishing to "waive" out of purchasing additional health insurance must provide a copy of both sides of their OHIP card and complete and sign the Commuting Canadian Health and Accident Insurance Waiver Form (pdf).
+Canadian students have the option to waive out of purchasing health and accident insurance from SAS.
+The Ontario Ministry of Health strongly recommends commuting Canadians purchase supplementary insurance in addition to their existing provincial insurance, due to limited benefits provided to foreign health care providers.
+Canadian students wishing to "waive" out of purchasing additional health insurance must provide a copy of both sides of their Provincial insurance card and complete the Commuting Canadian Health and Accident Insurance Form 2016-17 (pdf).

 All application materials should be mailed to: